Sewing Machine Repair FAQ's

 - Regular Zig-Zag presser foot (#1 for Bernina, J foot for Baby Lock)

-- Regular bobbin case
+- Regular bobbin case (this is a MUST!)

 If your machine is having "issues," please also bring the following: